 Anyway point is, let's see how this works in In Search Of… We know the show can make Bigfoot, alien abductions and shark worship interesting, but those are pretty interesting to start with.
 How does it do with something really dull?
 Let's find out. ...continue reading "In Search Of… S03E04: Water Seekers"

 Oh, yeah.
 This is going to be good.
 I can feel it.
 Haunted castles.
 Leonard Nimoy telling ghost stories!
-I don't believe in ghosts now.
-I'd be willing to bet good money that when this episode has finished twenty minutes from now, I still won't believe.
+I may not believe in ghosts now.
+And I may d be willing to bet good money that when this episode has finished, I still won't believe.
 But you know what?
 These next twenty minutes are going to be awesome. ...continue reading "In Search Of… S02E20 Haunted Castles"

 What does any of this have to do with astrology?
 Well, Nimoy tells us that police arrests, fire service callouts and hospital emergencies spike on nights of the full moon.
 It's a myth that's been pretty thoroughly debunked, but then so has astrology in general.
 To hell with it, I'm going to do a 'research light' review again.
 I'll just watch and enjoy as a woman with fluffy hair and a grey tank-top tells us about her star sign in excruciating detail. ...continue reading "In Search Of… S02E05 Astrology"

 We open on Stonehenge, silhouetted against the sun.
 Awesome.
 Nimoy talks about how people built 'this great machine' then disappeared, leaving their work behind them.